 We used to see law firms blogging about every topic under the sun, no matter how far removed from what their business actually does.
 The idea was, “Well, hey, we can create a fun space for our readers on miscellaneous topics, and we’ll bring in all this extra traffic.”

 The problem with that: no one cares all that much about their lawyer’s opinion on which celebrity has the worst nose job.
 (With the possible exception of attorneys working in plastic surgery malpractice litigation!)

 More to the point, the people searching for “botched facelifts of the rich and famous” don’t care one iota about you or your law firm, so why are you wasting time getting their attention?

 We’re big fans of law firm blogging.
 It’s very healthy for your website and can be extremely SEO-effective.
 In fact, it’s one of the best SEO tactics out there.
 But blog honestly, organically, and only on relevant topics.

 Put Better SEO Strategies to Work for Your Law Firm.
 Hire Black Fin.

 We know a thing or two about how to rank well with SEO.
 After all, our agency has had the top spot for Attorney SEO searches on Google for years.

 We got there with smart strategies, and we stay there by keeping up with the best practices in SEO, even as they constantly evolve.
 We do the same thing for the law firms that hire Black Fin to get them results.

 If you want to improve your website’s results, we’re here to help.
 Get in touch with the team at Black Fin and learn more about what we can do for you.
-However, if you are not yet ready to hire an SEO agency and would rather handle SEO in-house, check out our SEO Training Program for attorneys.
+However, if you are not yet ready to hire a law firm SEO agency and would rather handle SEO in-house, check out our SEO Training Program for attorneys.